-Figure 2 Disparities in greenhouse gases emissions deriving from the difference between airports yearly mean and overall mean water consumption per passenger in the time period 2016 - 2018.
-Figure 3 Yearly savings/extra budgets deriving from water consumption below/above the Adrigreen airports' average based on Adrigreen airports' overall minimum cost of water (2.4€/m3) in the time period 2016-2018.
-Figure 4 Yearly savings/extra budgets deriving from water consumption below/above the Adrigreen airports' average based on Adrigreen airports' overall minimum cost of water (3.0€/m3) in the time period 2016-2018.
-Figure 5 Yearly savings/extra budgets deriving from water consumption below/above the Adrigreen airports' average based on Adrigreen airports' overall mean cost of water (3.0€/m3) in the time period 2016-2018.
-Figure 5 Yearly savings/extra budgets deriving from water consumption below/above the Adrigreen airports' average based on Adrigreen airports' overall mean cost of water (3.0€/m3) in the time period 2016-2018. airports' average based on Adrigreen airports' overall minimum cost of water (2.4€/m3) in the time period 2016-2018 airports' average based on Adrigreen airports' overall mean cost of water (3.0€/m3) in the time period 2016-2018 the time period 2016-201827 Figure 6 Disparities in greenhouse gases emissions related to the difference between airports' yearly mean and overall mean fuel consumption for heating buildings in the time period 2016-2018 Figure 7 Disparities in budgets related to differences between airports' yearly mean and the overal mean fuel consumption for heating buildings based on the Adrigreen airports' overall mean cost of diesel fuel (1.1€/l), heating oil (0.6€/l), and natural gas (0.64€/m3) in the time period 2016-2018 Figure 8 Disparities in budgets related to differences between airports' yearly mean and the overal mean diesel fuel consumption for heating buildings.
-Amounts are based on Adrigreen airports' overall mean cost of diesel fuel (1.1€/I) in the time period 2016-2018 Figure 9 Disparities in budgets related to differences between airports' yearly mean and the overal mean heating oil consumption for heating buildings.
+Figure 1 Sequence to define and evaluate pilot action initiatives.
+Figure 2 Disparities in greenhouse gases emissions deriving from the difference between airports' yearly mean and overall mean water consumption per passenger in the time period 2016 2018.
+Figure 3 Yearly savings/extra budgets deriving from water consumption below/above the Adrigreen airports' average based on Adrigreen airports' overall minimum cost of water (2.4€/m3) in the time period 2016-2018 Figure 4 Yearly savings/extra budgets deriving from water consumption below/above the Adrigreen airports' average based on Adrigreen airports' overall mean cost of water (3.0€/m3) in the time period 2016-2018.
+24 Figure 5 Yearly savings/extra budgets deriving from water consumption below/above the Adrigreen airports' average based on Adrigreen airports' overall maximum cost of water (3.8€/m3) in the time period 2016-201825 Figure 6 Disparities in greenhouse gases emissions related to the difference between airports' yearly mean and overall mean fuel consumption for heating buildings in the time period 2016- 2018 Figure 7 Disparities in budgets related to differences between airports' yearly mean and the overall mean fuel consumption for heating buildings based on the Adrigreen airports' overall mean cost of diesel fuel (1.1€/l), heating oil (0.6€/l), and natural gas (0.64€/m3) in the time period 2016-2018.
+Figure 8 Disparities in budgets related to differences between airports' yearly mean and the overall mean diesel fuel consumption for heating buildings.
+Amounts are based on Adrigreen airports' overall mean cost of diesel fuel (1.1€/I) in the time period 2016-2018 Figure 9 Disparities in budgets related to differences between airports' yearly mean and the overall mean heating oil consumption for heating buildings.
 Amounts are based on Adrigreen airports' overall mean cost of heating oil (0.6€/I).
-Time range is 2016-2018 Figure 10 Disparities in budgets related to differences between airports' yearly mean and the overal mean heating oil consumption for heating buildings.
-Amounts are based on Adrigreen airports' overall mean cost of natural gas (0.64€/m3) in the time period 2016-201836 Figure 11 Departures in greenhouse gases emissions related to the difference between airports' yearly mean and overall mean electricity consumption in the time period 2016 - 2018 Figure 12 Yearly savings/extra costs deriving from electricity consumption below/above the Adrigreen airports' consumption benchmark based on Adrigreen airports' overall minimum price (0.13€/kWh) in the time period 2016-201840 Figure 13 Yearly savings/extra costs deriving from electricity consumption below/above the Adrigreen airports' consumption benchmark based on Adrigreen airports' overall mean price (0.15€/kWh) in the time period 2016-2018 Figure 14 Yearly savings/extra costs deriving from electricity consumption below/above the Adrigreen airports' consumption benchmark based on Adrigreen airports' overall maximum price (0.16€/kWh) in the time period 2016-201842 Figure 15 Disparities in greenhouse gases emissions related to the difference between airports' yearly mean and overall mean fuel consumption for company operated vehicles in the time period 2016-2018.
+Time range is 2016-2018 Figure 10 Disparities in budgets related to differences between airports' yearly mean and the overall mean heating oil consumption for heating buildings.
+Amounts are based on Adrigreen airports' overall mean cost of natural gas (0.64€/m3) in the time period 2016-2018 34 Figure 11 Departures in greenhouse gases emissions related to the difference between airports' yearly mean and overall mean electricity consumption in the time period 2016 - 2018 35 Figure 12 Yearly savings/extra costs deriving from electricity consumption below/above the Adrigreen airports' consumption benchmark based on Adrigreen airports' overall minimum price (0.13€/kWh) in the time period 2016-2018 Figure 13 Yearly savings/extra costs deriving from electricity consumption below/above the Adrigreen airports' consumption benchmark based on Adrigreen airports' overall mean price (0.15€/kWh) in the time period 2016-2018 Figure 14 Yearly savings/extra costs deriving from electricity consumption below/above the Adrigreen airports' consumption benchmark based on Adrigreen airports' overall maximum price (0.16€/kWh) in the time period 2016-2018 Figure 15 Disparities in greenhouse gases emissions related to the difference between airports yearly mean and overall mean fuel consumption for company operated vehicles in the time period 2016-2018

-- Figure 17 Yearly savings/extra costs deriving from company operated vehicles diesel fuel consumption below/above the Adrigreen airports' consumption benchmark based on Adrigreen airports' overall mean cost of diesel fuel (1.12€/l) in the time period 2016-2018.......48 - Figure 19 Disparities in greenhouse gases emissions related to the difference between ports' yearly mean and overall mean electricity consumption in the time period 2016 2018.......57
+- Figure 17 Yearly savings/extra costs deriving from company operated vehicles diesel fuel consumption below/above the Adrigreen airports' consumption benchmark based on Adrigreen airports' overall mean cost of diesel fuel (1.12€/l) in the time period 2016-2018.

-- Figure 22 Yearly savings/extra budgets deriving from electricity consumption below/above the Adrigreen ports' consumption benchmark based on Adrigreen ports' specific maximum cost in the time period 2016-2018: P1=0.091€/kWh, P2=0.041€/kWh, P3=0.070€/kWh...........60
+- Figure 22 Yearly savings/extra budgets deriving from electricity consumption below/above the Adrigreen ports' consumption benchmark based on Adrigreen ports' specific maximum cost in the time period 2016-2018: P1=0.091€/kWh, P2=0.041€/kWh, P3=0.070€/kWh...58